farismismar/eesc7v86-fall22/README.md

 Symbol detection is performed through two different algorithm: 1) maximum likelihood and 2) unsupervised learning.

+Symbol quantization through Lloyd-Max is also implemented.

-Statistics reported are the channel estimation mean squared error, signal to noise ratio (both TX and RX), bit error rate, pathloss, and block error rate.
+Statistics reported are the channel estimation mean squared error, signal to noise ratio (both TX and RX), TX Eb/N0, bit error rate, pathloss, and block error rate.

 The additional file `PlottingUtils.py` is a class used to plot probability density functions (PDF) and cumulative distribution functions (CDF) for various configurations (joint, marginal) PDFs and CDFs, box plots, and PDFs/CDFs for mulitple variables on a single plot.